argent0/recover/README.md

-A data type similar to 'Data.Validation' that recovers from errors.
+A data type similar to `Data.Validation` that recovers from errors.

-A @Recover e v@ contains a value @v@ or an error @e@ or both.
+A `Recover e v` contains a value `v` or an error `e` or both.
 This is similar to `Data.These`, but with a different `Applicative` instance.
 .
 Like `Data.Validation`, the `Applicative` instance of `Recover` enables the